MODEL EUROPEAN UNION PARIS

 What about accommodation?

 Finding accommodation in Paris is not an easy thing.
 Finding cheap accommodation is even more difficult.
 We’re working on brokering partnerships with youth hostels in the city to provide participants with suggestions and rebates for booking their own stay.
-If our resources allow, we want to offer a refund of accommodation fees of up to 150€ to all our participants.
-There again, they will be kept in touch with any new development in this matter.
+If our resources allow it, we want to offer a refund of accommodation fees of up to 150€ to all our participants.
+We will keep in touch with participants concerning any new development in this matter.

 I need a visa to get to France, how can you help?